Printed from http://tektonics.org/pretice.php

 At the same time, since orthodox preterists do believe that there is yet another "coming" of Christ -- the final resurrection and judgment -- the advice on how to live doesn't lose any of its relevance.
 Ice is significantly overstating the implications of preterism.
 (Ice also appears to understand Gentry as saying that Rev. 21-22's new heavens and earth are now -- I do not know what view Gentry holds, but the orthodox view holds that we are presently experiencing the millennium of Rev. 20:7 and what is thereafter is yet future.)

 Ice next pulls into the mix Titus 2:13:

 Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ;

 Ice retorts, "This would mean that it was a hope only for those Christians living between the time the Epistle was written and the destruction of Jerusalem-A.D.
 65-66."
 That is true, but what of it?
 Ice points back to 2:12, which contains moral admonitions, and says:

 To begin, again, orthodox preterism represented by Sproul and DeMar still sees in the future a final judgment and resurrection.
-We have as much reason to live soberly and uprightly as anyone before 70.
+We have as much reason to live soberly and uprightly as anyone before or following AD 70.